ShahriyarR/articles/hexagonal-flask-blog-app/article.md

         ...
 ```

+Basically, our Repo is going to execute the SQL statements and then call the db commit.
+We are not using any kind of ORM here, as the original Flask Blog tutorial also only uses raw SQLs with SQlite.

-* Q: How the outside world is going to register and login the User?
+* Q: How the outside world(CLI, REST, anything) is going to register and login the User?

   - We can have the simplest ever Command or Service pattern, let's just call it `user_service.py`:

 ```py
 from typing import Optional, Any